China activist missing after trying to help striking workers

-SHANGHAI (Reuters) - A prominent Chinese labor activist has been missing for more than 24 hours and his wife suspects he was detained by state security agents after trying to help workers involved in China’s biggest strike in years organize their case.
+SHANGHAI, April 23 (Reuters) - A prominent Chinese labour activist has been missing for more than 24 hours and his wife suspects he was detained by state security agents after trying to help workers involved in China’s biggest strike in years organise their case.

 Zhang Zhiru was last heard from when he spoke to his wife, Xiao Hongxia, by telephone at around noon on Tuesday.
 He told her he had been summoned to a meeting with state security agents from the industrial southern city of Dongguan.